Skip to content

 • Beekeeper Studio installed

-Why Vite?
-Vite provides a nice development experience with Hot Module Replacement (HMR).
-When you make changes to your plugin code, you'll see updates reflected in Beekeeper Studio without needing to manually reload the plugin or restart the application.
+Vite provides Hot Module Replacement (HMR) for a nice development experience.
+When you make changes to your plugin, you'll see updates reflected in Beekeeper Studio without needing to manually reload the plugin or restart the application.
 This helps streamline the development process.

-Vite is also quite straightforward to configure.
-With a simple vite.config.ts and our official plugin, you get TypeScript support, modern JavaScript features, asset bundling, and production builds.
+It's quite straightforward to configure your project using vite.
+With a simple vite.config.ts and our vite plugin, you get asset bundling and production builds.

 1. Create a Vite project